-The scope and content of the proposed hybrid Gilman Global Food Security Seminars should include varied themes including but not limited to agricultural leadership and innovation, food science, nutrition, public policy, economics of food systems, and ecology based on the Offeror's areas of expertise.
+The scope and content of the proposed hybrid Gilman Critical and Emerging Technology Seminars should include varied themes and areas of focus including artificial intelligence, machine learning, robotics, biotechnology, quantum computing, 5G and next-generation telecommunications, space technologies, clean energy, battery technology, and semiconductors based on the Offeror's areas of expertise.
 Offerors are encouraged to detail the creative and innovative ways in which they will demonstrate and integrate themes into the seminar's content.
-The themes can be woven in throughout the seminar's content or touched upon in specific sessions.
+The themes can be woven throughout the seminar's content or touched upon in specific sessions.